 - Enhance market transparency.
 Sharing of international financial transactions allows detecting financial fraud.

 How to verify LEI

-To confirm that company is a legitimate party for transaction, it's legal entity identifier number check can be performed in two basic ways: manually or automatically.
-Although, the time that each of these verification methods require varies greatly (a couple of days by human vs a couple of minutes by a machine), the essential algorithm stays the same:
+To confirm that company is a legitimate party for a transaction, its legal entity identifier number check can be performed in two basic ways: manually or automatically.
+Although, the time that each of these verification methods requires varies greatly (a couple of days by human vs a couple of minutes by a machine), the essential algorithm stays the same:

 - Companies compose a list of entities of interest;

 - The records are matched against the verified entity database;